Foo2018/Assignment-2/README.md

 * Replace nested conditional with guard clauses

 ### Result
 I considered and tried a number of approaches to reduce this 'elif' statement.
 I looked at ways to introduce polymorphism but I felt that the search data, being mostly singular, non-alphabetic characters did not lend themselves to my understanding of this method which uses classes.
 I tried a number of ways but could not get it to work.
 Using a strategy pattern is another way of dealing with conditionals but I had similar issues to polymorphism.
-I feel that these two approaches were probably overkill for this particular issue.
+I feel that these two approaches were probably overkill for this particular example.
 Another 'pythonic' approach was to place the input data in a dictionary as keys and have the return data as values.
 This worked very well for most situations, however two comparisons in the 'elif' use the Python string methods isalpha() and isdigit() and these would not translate to being used as a dictionary key.
 I tried a hybrid of using the isalpha() and isdigit() still within an elif statement combined with the remaining comparisons within a dictionary.
 I was not happy with the results.
 Lastly I tried using 'guard clauses'.
 This worked fine and has simplified the look of the statement overall and introduces a flat structure.
 This elif clause performs relatively simple actions but does have the potential to become unwieldy so can benefit from some refactoring as I have done.